MUTTHU10/module-5/README.md

 ## RESULT
-Thus the program to add value 20.21,32.67 to list which already have 12.33,67.44,89.55  in that  using realloc() has been executed successfully.
+Thus the program to add value 20.21,32.67 to list which already have 12.33,67.44,89.55  in that  using malloc() has been executed successfully.

 # EX-28-STUDENT-INFORMATION-USING-STRUCTURE